MrOrero/web-scrapper/README.md

 - Always review a site's Terms of Service.
 - Respect `robots.txt` and rate-limit for larger scrapes.
 - Avoid overloading servers; add delays for bulk operations.
+- For Public Contracts Scotland, ensure usage aligns with any published terms and do not hammer pagination aggressively (tune `--delay`).

 ## Next Ideas
 - Add concurrency with a queue.